-This page describes how Donsol Eco Tour handles information that we learn about consumers when consumers visit the websites we operate (www.donsolecotour.com) or contact us by mail, phone, or email.
+This page describes how Donsol Eco Tour handles information that we learn about consumers when consumers visit the website (www.donsolecotour.com) we operate or contact us by mail, phone, or email.
 Any personally identifying information you provide is voluntary.
 We use it to fulfill a request you make or to assist us in carrying out our business; it may be disclosed to others for such purposes.

 If you visit our website to browse, read, or download information:

 We automatically collect and store: the name of the domain and host from which you access the Internet; the Internet protocol (IP) address of the computer you are using; the browser software you use and your operating system; the date and time you access our sites; and the Internet address of the site from which you linked directly to our sites.